 The Agile Scrum method is being implemented to perform this project.
 Thus far, Sprint planning has consisted of determining what is to be accomplished during the sprint, and scrum meetings used to discuss where the team was in finishing the tasks as well as discuss concerns.
 We initially began with brainstorming on our product backlog, creating a list of both functional and non-functional user stories that we felt embodied the scope of the project.
 Once we had our basis, we broke these stories down further into smaller components.
 Presenting the overall plan to the customer and understanding his needs, we then broke down the current backlog and selected what was needed that would both fit our timeline effectively and match the customer needs.
 Values to the user stories were determined via a consensus to the effort required for completion.
 We also decided that we would meet with the customer before and after each sprint, and hold scrum meetings twice a week, with external communication available if needed.
 Each scrum meeting consisted of ensuring that we understood where we were in regards to completion of tasks, or discuss changes that needed to be implemented to complete a task.
 We also provided assistance to one another if it was needed.
 We ended with a retrospective to determine what went well, as well as what we can do better, which is detailed in section 9.

-7.2:
+7.2: ( will be better to have a diagram here with with following text…

 For our website, we made use of Ruby 2.5.1, Rails 5.2.2, client-side JavaScript, and HTML/CSS.
 For CSS, we’re additionally using Bootstrap to create a responsive, clean design.
 We use sqlite3 for database management as it is portable, easy to manage, and straightforward in making changes or pulling information.